MubarakOke/crediView/README.md

 3. Click on "Load unpacked" (Chrome/Edge) or "Load Temporary Add-on" (Firefox).

-4. Navigate to your project directory and select the `staticfiles` folder.
+4. Navigate to your project directory and select the `build` folder.

 The Verifiable Credential Viewer should now be installed as a browser extension.